 You’re new to college.
 You’re new to Buffalo.
 You’re broke.
-Welcome to being a college kid in Buffalo.
+Welcome to being a college student in Buffalo.

 Finding the time and money to explore the city may seem impossible.
 It’s not.
-Take it from a former college kid.
-Just do it.
+Speaking from experience as a former college kid; Just do it.
 Here’s what you need to know to have fun without going completely broke.

-As you read this guide, if you find yourself thinking that’s the not the best place for x, that’s okay.
-Everyone has their spots.
-And that’s exactly why you need to step outside your campus and explore.
+As you read this guide, if you find yourself thinking that’s the not the best place for me, that’s okay.
+This is the time in your life where you will find your niche, so step outside of your campus and explore.
 Buffalo is an incredible city.
-If you’re enrolled right now, start exploring right now.
+If you’re enrolled right now, it’s time to spread your wings and begin exploring.
 Trust me, you’ll fall in love.. and that’s something we can all agree on.

 Where to Drink